stevemcghee/go-to-production/docs/08_ROBUSTNESS_SLOS.md

 ## 4. Alternatives Considered

 *   **Service Mesh (Istio)**: Can handle retries/circuit breaking at the network layer.
     *   *Why Library?* For a simple app, adding a service mesh is significant operational overhead.
-Library-based resilience is simpler to start with.
+Library-based robustness is simpler to start with.